wows-tools/wows-depack/README.md

 int ret = wows_parse_index_dir(index_dir_path, context);
 ```

-These operations will parse one or several index files, and construct a filesystem like tree which can be then explored.
+These operations will parse one or several index files, and construct a pseudo-filesystem tree which can be then explored.

 #### Searching files/directories